Sunday, January 29, 2012

 When I was a child,

-But I played.
+I played.

 When I was a school kid,

-And I listened not.
+I listened not.

-Now i am married;
+Now I am married.

-She said, 'Learn from others’ husbands.'
+She said, "Learn from others' husbands."

-But I closed my eyes.
+I closed my eyes.

 When I have a child,

-And I let him!
+And I will let him!

 Because

-everyone taught me a lesson or two;
+everyone taught me a lesson or two:

-Playing taught me to learn,
+Playing taught me to learn

-Laziness taught me to work hard,
+Laziness taught me to work hard

-Comparison taught me to realize who I am.
+Comparison taught me who I am

 Rights to Write